 The remainder of our Keepers’ Diaries are accessible to everyone here.

 If you purchased the adoption for yourself:

+Our monthly updates are sent automatically to the email address you created your adoption with.
 Please first check your spam or junk email folders to see if the email was received there.
 If you find our emails in your junk mail folder, please add the email address to your safe list of contacts to ensure future emails arrive directly to your inbox.
-You can also check that we have your correct email address by logging into your My Account or please send an enquiry to our Kenyan team using the contact form at the bottom of this page.
+You can also check that we have your correct email address by logging into your Online Account or you can send an enquiry to our Kenyan team using our contact form.

 If you were gifted the adoption: